 I'd say check out the Grand Palace and the temples within its vicinity and River Cruise for a spectacular night view of the city on day 1.
 Your hotel can help you arrange a taxi and also the Cruise which costs between 800 to 1200 Bahts.
 You can try shopping at MBK and Pratunam all within walking distance of where you are staying on Day 2.
 I doubt you will have any energy left after this (you will be walking a lot!).

-While Chatuchaak market is a also one of the recommended places (great for bargain shopping and finding handicrafts), it is a weekend market and also you would typically require at least one whole day to see it properly. about 5 years ago
+While Chatuchaak market is a also one of the recommended places (great for bargain shopping and finding handicrafts), it is a weekend market and also you would typically require at least one whole day to see it properly. over 5 years ago